ivoa-std/UCDList/README.md

 The last stable version is **[EN-1.6](https://ivoa.net/documents/UCD1+/20241218/index.html)**.

 Next version will be 1.7, as an _Proposed Endorsed Note_.
-It will be prepared in this repository.
+It will be prepared in this repository. [v1.7 RFM](https://wiki.ivoa.net/twiki/bin/view/IVOA/UCDList_1-7_RFM) is the web page to collect the Requests For Modification .
  _It is not yet finalized and so, should not be considered yet as stable for operational implementation._